RhyFoRe/RhyFoRe/readme.md

 # RhyFoRe - Rhytms For Resistence

+## Update: We created a front-end it works and is mostly finished.
+We can soon spread this. :)

 ### Hi people we are planning the RhyFoRe a software package to support your local protest, by enabling participants to sync their druming together.

 It would be ideal if people can deploy it on their own server so the hardware requirements stay low.